-Excellent Adequate Nominal Concepts and Thesis [5 points] Student shows a strong knowledge of literature concepts, and essay has a clear thesis.
-[3 points] Student shows a reasonable but less than complete knowledge of literature concepts, and essay has a thesis.
-[1 point] Student shows a marginal awareness of literature concepts, and thesis is not clear.
-Organization of Ideas [5 points] Student defends his or her main idea very clearly, with strong organizational links between and among his or her ideas.
-[3 points] Student defends his or her main idea somewhat clearly, with reasonably effective organizational links between and among his or her ideas.
-[1 point] Student's defense of his or her main idea is unclear; organizational links between and among his or her ideas are weak or nonexistent.
-Text Analysis [5 points] Clear and accurate analysis of the literature work.
-May show insight or originality.
-[3 points] Competent explanation of the text.
-Some ambiguity or incompleteness may be present.
-[1 point] Paraphrasing or plot summary outweigh commentary.
-Mechanics [5 points] Student's writing is very strong and clear, free of errors in spelling, grammar, and mechanics.
-[3 points] Student's writing is reasonably clear; errors in spelling, grammar, and mechanics exist, but do not interfere seriously with understandability.
-[1 point] Student's writing is unclear.
-Errors in spelling, grammar, and mechanics seriously impair readability.
+Excellent Adequate Nominal Concepts and Thesis [5 points] [3 points] [1 point] Student shows a Student shows a Student shows a strong knowledge of reasonable but less marginal awareness of literature concepts, than complete literature concepts, and essay has a clear knowledge of and thesis is not clear. thesis. literature concepts, and essay has a thesis.
+Organization of Ideas [5 points] [3 points] [1 point] Student defends his or Student defends his or Student's defense of her main idea very her main idea his or her main idea is clearly, with strong somewhat clearly, unclear; organizational links with reasonably organizational links between and among effective between and among his or her ideas. organizational links his or her ideas are between and among weak or nonexistent. his or her ideas.
+Text Analysis [5 points] [3 points] [1 point] Clear and accurate Competent Paraphrasing or plot analysis of the explanation of the summary outweigh literature work. text.
+Some ambiguity commentary.
+May show insight or or incompleteness originality. may be present.
+Mechanics [5 points] [3 points] [1 point] Student's writing is Student's writing is Student's writing is very strong and clear, reasonably clear; unclear. free of errors in errors in spelling, Errors in spelling, spelling, grammar, grammar, and grammar, and and mechanics. mechanics exist, but mechanics seriously do not interfere impair readability. seriously with understandability.